clemsos/graph-events/README.md

 # Graph Events

-    Ongoing work - not ready to use yet

 **Graph Events** is a storage system to create and manipulate states of networks and graphs based on the evolution of their properties over time.